TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Experiments

+\myparagraph{Qualitative Results.} Fig.~\ref{fig:teaser} and Fig.~\ref{fig:t2i_qualitative} show the qualitative results of our \method compared to three baseline models. \method significantly improves the text alignment across various semantic attributes, including amount, colors, textures, and complex prompts, \emph{etc}.
+Even though the tailoring blocks are selected based on the representative attributes, the other attributes can also benefit from our method.
+This observation demonstrates the generalizability of the tailoring blocks across different attributes.
+See more results in Sec.~\ref{appendix:more_quantitative_results}.

-\textbf{Improved Text Alignment of Text-to-Image Generation.} Tab.~\ref{tab:t2i_compbench} and~\ref{tab:geneval_result} shows the quantitative results on T2I-CompBench++ and GenEval benchmarks.
+\myparagraph{Quantitative Results.} Tab.~\ref{tab:t2i_compbench} and Tab.~\ref{tab:geneval_result} show the token-level and full tailoring results on T2I-CompBench and GenEval benchmarks.
 We could observe that our proposed method consistently obtains performance gains across various attributes on all three models, demonstrating the superiority and flexibility of our method.
 Remarkably, we achieve substantial improvement of 12\% on Shape, 10\% on Texture, and 8\% on Color, in a totally training-free manner.
+Although due to the inherent limitations of the baseline models in the attribute of quantity, our token-level tailoring performs better than default sentence tailoring, outperforming the baseline performance.
 Additionally, the quantitative results of HPSv2 and Aesthetics scores demonstrate that our method improves the text alignment while maintaining the high aesthetic quality.
-Together with the quantitative results, the qualitative results in Fig.~\ref{fig:teaser} and ~\ref{fig:t2i_qualitative} further show the efficacy of our method on improving semantic understanding across various attributes.
+Together with the qualitative results in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:t2i_qualitative}, the quantitative results further show that the proposed \method consistently improves semantic understanding in image generation tasks and generalizes well across various attributes.

-\textbf{Instruction-based Editing Results.} The quantitative comparison results of our method and the baseline Stable Flow~\citep{stableflow_avrahami2025} are presented in Tab.~\ref{tab:editing_result}.
-Our method outperforms Stable Flow on CLIP$_{txt}$ score ($\uparrow$0.94), showing more accurate editing towards textural instructions.
-Meanwhile, the CLIP$_{img}$ similarity remains nearly unchanged ($\downarrow$0.008), suggesting that our method effectively enables more precise editing in line with the given instructions while preserving the visual integrity and coherence of the images.
-Furthermore, the result of human preference further reflects the effectiveness of our method.
-Combined with the qualitative results in Fig.~\ref{fig:teaser} and~\ref{fig:editing_qualitative}, these results highlight also the efficacy of our method.

-\textbf{Inference Acceleration.} Tab.~\ref{tab:accelerating_time} reports inference acceleration results by skipping less critical blocks, showing averaged inference time over $400$ prompts on NVIDIA 4090 and H100 GPUs.
-The results show that our method substantially reduces inference time and can be seamlessly combined with existing acceleration techniques~\cite{teacache_liu2024timestep} for further acceleration.
-Importantly, image quality metrics (\emph{i.e.,} HPSv2, Aesthetic, CLIP$_{txt}$) confirm that synthesis quality is preserved with accelerated inference.